nhsuk/cookie-consent/README.md

 ## Deployment

-When code is merged into the master branch an Azure build pipeline will be triggered.
+When code is merged into the main branch an Azure build pipeline will be triggered.
 If the pipeline runs successfully it will produce a build artifact containing the compiled javascript.

 To deploy the artifact simply create a release referencing the appropriate build artifact and run the release pipeline in